 Before proceeding to the Application Form, PLEASE, Read the following very carefully.

-The Hurricane Watch Net is looking for well-qualified, dedicated new members, including those willing to train, to become a Net Control Operator.
+The Hurricane Watch Net is looking for well-qualified, dedicated new members, including those willing to train, to become Net Control Operators.

 Application to become a member of the Hurricane Watch Net means you are expressing a desire to join in the Net Control responsibilities of the Net, which can entail endless hours of dedicated duty ensuring all received ground-truth weather reports are forwarded directly to the National Hurricane Center in Miami.

-Our Net generally activates whenever a system has achieved hurricane status and is within 300 statute miles of populated landmass ( or at the request of the forecasters at the National Hurricane Center.
+Our Net generally activates whenever a system has achieved hurricane status and is within 300 statute miles of populated landmass (this can vary, however, due to the forward speed and intensity of the storm) or at the request of the forecasters at the National Hurricane Center.

 Once activated, the Hurricane Watch Net operates continuously [24/7] until a storm is no longer a threat to life and property.
 Hurricanes can and do make landfall at night, therefore, we must be prepared both day and night.
 The nature of the beast dictates that we cannot assign net control responsibilities on a specific timetable.
 Rather, we must be prepared to work as a cohesive unit, passing control as the situation dictates, and making ourselves available for as much time as it takes to get the job done.